SykamRaju/Voter-CRM/README.md

 This will start three services. backend, frontend and db. frontend connect backend which connects to MySQL DB for data storing and retrieving.

-## How to contribute to backend code and deliver with Docker
+## How to contribute to FrontEnd code and deliver with Docker
 Fork the repo https://github.com/SykamRaju/Voter-CRM.git
 Note: Forking is different than cloning.
 Check online tutors for more details.